-Most PCs are issued in exchange for Mortgages, in which case we do not receive cash proceeds.
-We use the net proceeds received from the sale of PCs for cash to provide funds for general corporate purposes, including the purchase of additional Mortgages.
+Most Securities are issued in exchange for Mortgages, in which case we do not receive cash proceeds.
+We use the net proceeds received from the sale of Securities for cash to provide funds for general corporate purposes, including the purchase of additional Mortgages.

-DESCRIPTION OF THE MORTGAGES
+DESCRIPTION OF THE MORTGAGES THAT BACK UMBS AND MBS

 Mortgages typically are evidenced by mortgage notes secured by mortgages or deeds of trust or other similar security instruments creating liens on one- to four-family residential properties.
 Mortgages include both whole loans and participation interests in loans.
 They may have been originated for the purpose of purchasing, refinancing or rehabilitating the mortgaged properties.
 The mortgaged properties may be owner-occupied properties or non-owner occupied properties, such as second homes or investment properties.
 Mortgages may vary in form based largely on state law.
 They may take the form of other financial and security arrangements to finance residential properties over a fixed term.
 These other arrangements are designed to provide a holder with the same rights and remedies as the holder of a mortgage.
 Accordingly, we treat these sorts of arrangements as Mortgages.
-Examples include Cooperative Share Mortgages and arrangements designed to comply with Islamic law.
+Examples include Cooperative Share Mortgages and arrangements designed to comply, with Islamic law.

-All of the Mortgages are either:
+All of the Mortgages that back UMBS are "Conventional Mortgages," which neither the United States nor any agency or instrumentality of the United States guarantees or insures.

-- "Conventional Mortgages," which neither the United States nor any agency or instrumentality of the United States guarantees or insures. - "FHA/VA Mortgages," which the Federal Housing Administration, the U.S. Department of Veterans Affairs, the U.S. Department of Agriculture Rural Development (formerly the Rural Housing Service) ("Rural Development") or the U.S. Department of Housing and Urban Development ("HUD") guarantees or insures.
+The Mortgages that back MBS are either Conventional Mortgages, or "FHA/VA Mortgages" that the Federal Housing Administration, the U.S. Department of Veterans Affairs, the U.S. Department of Agriculture Rural Development (formerly the Rural Housing Service) ("Rural Development") or the U.S. Department of Housing and Urban Development ("HUD") guarantees or insures.

-Mortgages bear interest at either a fixed or an adjustable interest rate.
-Most of the Mortgages we purchase are fixed-rate, fully amortizing, Conventional Mortgages with level monthly payments.
-Initial Interest Mortgages, which we ceased purchasing on September 1, 2010, require only monthly interest payments for a fixed initial period, after which they fully amortize the unpaid principal balance over the remaining term of the Mortgage.
+Most of the Mortgages we purchase and pool for Securities are fixed-rate, fully amortizing, Conventional Mortgages with level monthly payments.
+For MBS Pools, we may also include (i) Initial Interest Mortgages, which we ceased purchasing on September 1, 2010, and which require only monthly interest payments for a fixed initial period, after which the unpaid principal balance is fully amortized over the remaining term of the Mortgage, and (ii) Modified Mortgages with or without Step Rate Increases.
+We generally place Mortgages with certain special characteristics in MBS Pools, as discussed in Description of the Securities - General Pooling Criteria.